 So there is plenty there for shoppers.
 But what can a typical small business owner learn from a price comparison website?

 - Find out who's selling what.
-Price comparison websites allow you to compare many of the suppliers of a product in one place, giving you a consumers' eye-view of the market.
+Price comparison websites allow you to compare many of the suppliers of a product in one place, giving you a snapshot of the market.
 It's easy to search for the products you sell to see exactly who you are up against and find out what makes each of them special - do they have good terms of service, for example, or an easy-to-use website?
 It's worth finding out what else your competitors are selling, too, because you might be missing out on popular product lines and potentially lucrative business.

 - Compare levels of service.
 Customer service is an important selling point for small businesses and can help them stand out from bigger operators.
 Service terms should cover delivery speeds and costs, refund policies and payment security.
 Crucially, they should also offer an easy way to ask questions and make complaints.
-Use price comparison sites to compare the service being offered by the different sellers in your market.
+Use price comparison sites to compare the service being offered by the other sellers in your market.